Bachmann1234/Thrift-Explorer/README.md

 Thrift explorer is intended to be a tool aimed at developers who use thrift services.
 Enabling the user to explore their services without having to write or maintain any code.

-# This proejct is still in its infancy.
-Im starting to test it in the real world but I do not consider it stable yet
+# This project is alpha

+I am still finding fundemental issues with the implementation and am working though them.
+Slowly but surely

 ## How does this work